-Causes grok to begin reading a group of 3-D grid generation instructions until it encounters an End instruction.
+Causes grok to begin reading a group of 3-D grid generation instructions until it encounters an End instruction. $\bullet \bullet \bullet$

 The basic procedure is to build up the 3-D mesh by defining the base, then adding layers one at a time from the base to ground surface.
 By default, the domain will contain a single layer, one element high with a base elevation of zero and a top elevation of 1, and the element zone numbering scheme from the 2-D slice will be used to assign the 3-D mesh element zone numbers.
-Instructions that change the default behaviour are described below:

-These commands are optional and should not be used more than once:
+Instructions that change the default behaviour are described below.
+These commands are optional, apply globally, and need only be issued once at the start of grid generation.